 This being only a few years after the Great Famine, there would have been mixed reactions to such a display of feasting.

 It is stated that Richmond Barracks allows wives of soldiers, whose marriages have been permitted by the Army, to live in dormitories with their husbands.
 For this, and half rations, she must cook and clean for the men in her barrack room.
 There are also 'She Barracks', a house where 'unapproved' wives of married soldiers live in a room rented by her husband for a 'small, weekly sum'.

 Source: Liam O'Meara, From Richmond Barracks to Keogh Square, (Dublin, 2014)

 When that is not successful, it claims there is too much disruption to the barracks, as the funerals are frequent.
 There is a public outcry but, in two years, Goldenbridge Cemetery closes to any family that does not already have a plot here.

 It is hoped that these diversions will keep soldiers away from drinking and fighting with soldiers from other barracks.
-To celebrate the new buildings, a Grand Ball is held and the Irish Times reports that the room was:

 Source: O’Meara, Richmond Barracks

 A gymnasium is built with a large, glass cupola, letting in light and air.
 There would be an instructor of gymnastics and fencing for the men and soldiers from nearby barracks would be expected to use it also.

 enable the inhabitants of the metropolis and surrounding districts to express their sympathies with the cause of the down trodden tenant-farmers of Ireland